-Important Pricing: There’s no annual fee.
-The APR is 10.49 to 18.0 percent depending on your creditworthiness.
+Important Pricing: There’s no annual fee and no foreign transaction fee.
+The APR is 10.74 to 18.0 percent depending on your creditworthiness.

-The PenFed Promise Visa Card is a rare credit card that doesn’t charge any fees at all.
-With this credit card, there’s no annual fee and no fees for balance transfers, cash advances, foreign transactions, late payments, over limit balances or returned payment.
+The PenFed Promise Visa Card is a rare credit card that doesn’t charge any fees at all - no annual fee, and no fees for balance transfers, cash advances, foreign transactions, late payments, over limit balances or returned payment.
 There’s also no penalty APR and no minimum interest charge.